-This may seem like a great idea at first, but many times, when these type of contracts end, your website may go away.
-Thus, it’s temporary, and you don’t actually own the final product.
+This may seem like a great idea initially, but when these contracts end, your website may go away often.
+Thus, it’s temporary, and you don’t own the final product.

-We have actually come up against some of these companies, who, when your contact is over or you leave their company, they either don’t keep your website live or they just give you the files, and then you have to find a new developer and hosting company to rebuild your website.
+We have come up against some of these companies, who, when your contract is over or you leave their company, either don’t keep your website live or they give you the files, and then you have to find a new developer and hosting company to rebuild your website.

-We feel this is really shady and not how small business agencies should operate.
-When you work with us, you own 100%, and we give you all the files too.
+We feel this is shady and not how small business agencies should operate.
+When you work with us, you own 100%, and we give you all the files.

 The Analytics Strategies Provide Little Value

 Analytics strategies should be at the heart of your campaigns to allow you to measure and shift marketing budgets and strategies effectively.
-With less than 30% of small businesses using web site analytics, call tracking, or coupon codes, and 18% of small businesses admit to not tracking anything, this is a huge problem.
+Unfortunately, with less than 30% of small businesses using website analytics, call tracking, or coupon codes and 18% of small companies admitting to not tracking anything, this is a huge problem.

 Content Creation Packages Are Generic

 Becoming a thought leader in your space will help increase sales and leads for your business, but you need to understand what your users want and how they consume content.
 So, generic content creation packages miss the boat.
-Most small business owners don’t create content that can help their companies acquire customers or position them as a trusted brand within their space.
+Most small business owners don’t create content to help their companies acquire customers or position them as trusted brands within their space.
 Less than half use content marketing tactics like emailing content or publishing blog posts or articles.

-If you’re just creating generic 500-word articles that provide no additional value than can be found on other websites, you’re not doing a great job of becoming a thought leader.
-Furthermore, if you’re trying to use that content to generate SEO and Google traffic, it wont happen.
+If you’re creating generic 500-word articles that provide no additional value than can be found on other websites, you’re not doing a great job of becoming a thought leader.
+Furthermore, if you’re trying to use that content to generate SEO and Google traffic, it won’t happen.

 Great content costs money, but one great piece of content can skyrocket your traffic and sales.

-Studies show that between 70-80% of people research a company online BEFORE visiting the small business or making a purchase with them.
+Studies show that 70-80% of people research a company online BEFORE visiting a small business or purchasing with them.
 Do you want how your small business is represented online to be put in the hands of someone who doesn’t understand what they’re doing?
 Do you want to choose the small business agency you work with based on who is the cheapest?

 We are a small marketing firm, but from our team of senior-level designers and digital strategists, we have carved out an all-star group to specifically focus on helping small businesses define and build their online strategies in a way that adds bottom-line value and cuts out the junk, all while working within a small business’s budget.
 We don’t do packages.